sketchplugins/plugin-directory/README.md

 - [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
 - [Sketch Plugins](https://github.com/alssndro/sandros-sketch-plugins), by Alessandro: A library of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography.
 - [Radial Lines](https://github.com/herrhelms/radial-lines-sketch), by herrhelms: Generate lines originating from a certain coordinate of an artboard.
-- [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options), by Emre J. Joshkun: Clear export options for all elements on all pages in a Sketch file.
+- [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options), by Emre C. Coskun (EMRECC): Clear export options for all elements on all pages in a Sketch file.
 - [Chain](https://lalomrtnz.github.io/Chain/), by Lalo Mrtnz: Dynamic color relations in Sketch.
 - [Marketch](http://tudou527.github.io/marketch/), by tudou527: Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.
 - [Gridy](https://github.com/volorf/gridy), by Oleg Frolov: An easy way creating guidelines